-Mandatory Reporter is an employee of CCSNH who is obligated by policy to share knowledge, notice, and/or reports of sex discrimination, sex-based harassment, sexual misconduct, and retaliation with the Title IX Coordinator.
+Mandatory Reporter is an employee of CCSNH who is obligated by policy to share knowledge, notice, and/or reports of discrimination, sexual harassment, sexual misconduct, and retaliation with the Title IX Coordinator.

 Parties include the complainant(s) and respondent(s), collectively.